wp-plugins/nextgen-facebook/readme.txt

 = Q. Why doesn't the Twitter count increase? =

 Your website must allow the HEAD HTTP request.
-Some security plugins disable HEAD requests, which prevents the Twitter counter from incrementing correctly.
-At the Linux shell prompt, you can use the following command to verify if your website blocks HEAD requests.
+Some security plugins (like BulletProof Security, for example) disable HEAD requests, which prevents the Twitter counter from incrementing correctly.

+At the Linux shell prompt, you can use the following command to verify if your website allows HEAD requests.
 If the command returns '200 OK', then your website allows HEAD requests.
-Any other return code means the request was blocked.
+Any other return code means the request was blocked or redirected.
 The second example shows a request that was blocked because of curl's default user agent identification string.
-Replace "surniaulula.com", used in this example, by the URL to your website.
+Replace "http://surniaulula.com/" used in this example by the URL to your website.

 `
-$ curl -I -A "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.7; rv:23.0) Gecko/20100101 Firefox/23.0" http://surniaulula.com/ 2>&1 | grep ^HTTP
+$ curl -I -A "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.7; rv:23.0) Gecko/20100101 Firefox/23.0" http://surniaulula.com/ 2>&1 | egrep '^(HTTP|Location)'
 HTTP/1.1 200 OK

-$ curl -I http://surniaulula.com/ 2>&1 | grep ^HTTP
+$ curl -I http://surniaulula.com/ 2>&1 | egrep '^(HTTP|Location)'
 HTTP/1.1 403 Forbidden
 `